 I often feel like a broken record when I talk about personas, because I think I mention them at least once per blog post that I write --but they are that important!

 Know who your personas are and know which model they’d be more comfortable with.
 When all else fails, pick the model that would appeal to the largest percentage of your audience.

-Ok, so what I hope you leave with is this: there is no one-size fits all, no one right answer.
+Ok, so what I hope you leave with is this: there are no one-size-fits-all, no one right answer.